Catapres Ampoules (Clonidine Hydrochloride)

 Who Should Not Take Catapres Ampoules

-Do not use if you are allergic to clonidine hydrochloride or any ingredients in the medication.
-Also avoid if you have certain heart problems such as irregular or slow heartbeat.
-This medication should not be given to children under 18 years of age.
+Do not use Catapres if you have a known allergy to clonidine hydrochloride or if you have certain heart conditions such as irregular or slow heartbeat.

 Medical Conditions to Discuss

-Tell your doctor if you have heart failure, heart or circulation problems, stroke or TIA, mental depression, diabetes, nerve damage causing weakness, constipation, phaeochromocytoma (rare adrenal gland tumor), or kidney problems.
+Discuss with your doctor if you have heart failure, a history of stroke, mental depression, diabetes, nerve damage, constipation, or kidney issues.

 Pregnancy and Breastfeeding